workadventure/workadventure/docs/maps/api-ui.md

 - id: the id of the button action bar defined.
 - label: the label to display in the button.
 - type: the type of button ('button' / 'action').
 By default is 'button'.
-- imageSrc: image of button associated, This parameter is nullable.
+- imageSrc: image of button associated.
 - toolTip: label displayed above the action button.
-This parameter is nullable.
 - clickCallback: function called when the user clicks on the button.
 The callback is passed a `AddButtonActionBar` instance in parameter.

 With `AddButtonActionBar` defined as: